How to Batch Update X Account Profiles with TwexAPI

 25 }

 26]Keep profiles.json outside version control because it contains account credentials.
-If the file lives inside a local project directory, add it to .gitignore and restrict its permissions:
+If the file must live inside a local project directory, add it to .gitignore and restrict its permissions:

 chmod 600 profiles.jsonThe batch scripts below send only keys explicitly present in updates.
 Omitting a field leaves the existing profile value alone.
 Use an explicit null only when you intentionally want to clear a field and have tested that behavior with a single account first.